Mjz86/String/README.md

 paper in the repository for anyone interested.

 # the pure view counterpart ( advanced users):

+ * similar  to string view , we need lifetime insurance with this type.

  ill briefly talk about this , as its an important part. when we need a trivial view type , this is it , but when we need safety and can afford 16 bytes more ,